Zinabuf/GCIM/README.md

 6 ID_6 ID_6  0  0  1 -9
 ~~~

 **DummyData.bim:**  This is a file associated with the PLINK binary format file, which contains the following columns in order.
-The example dataset has 1,000 SNPs.
 Please note that the file does not have column headings.
 This follows the PLINK .bim file format

 chromosome code